GuillaumeOj/PurBeurreSubstitute/Readme.md

 # What is Pur Beurre Substitute?

 The aim of this application is to propose a substitute for a food product.
-The application use the open database provide by the [https://world.openfoodfacts.org/](Open Food Facts).
+The application use the open database provide by the [Open Food Facts](https://world.openfoodfacts.org/).
-This application is made for the project 5 from [https://openclassrooms.com/fr/projects/157/assignment](OpenClassrooms') Python course.
+This application is made for the project 5 from [OpenClassrooms'](https://openclassrooms.com/fr/projects/157/assignment) Python course.

 # User documentation